tilln/jmeter-iso8583/README.md

 Currently supported are the following operations:
 - *PIN Block Encryption*: Encrypts a clear PIN Block given a session PIN key.
 - *MAC Generation*: Calculates the MAC (Message Authentication Code), given a session MAC key.
-- *ARQC Generation*: Calculates the EMV [Application Request Cryptogram (ARQC)], given the Issuer Master Key (IMKAC).
+- *ARQC Generation*: Calculates the Authorization Request Cryptogram (ARQC), given the Issuer Master Key (IMKAC).

 All keys need to be provided as clear (unencrypted) hex digits.

-Any subset of these operations may be performed by leaving some or all of the other ones' fields blank (e.g. the key fields).
+Any subset of these operations may be performed by leaving some or all of the other ones' inputs blank.
+For example, if no key is present for one of the operations, it will be skipped.

 As the MAC depends on the entire message content, its calculation is the last to be done.